List of Major League Baseball franchise postseason streaks: League Championship Series appearance streaks

-The Braves appeared in every LCS held from 1991 to 1999, which is 8 in a row, winning five league pennants and one World Series championship during that time.
-The American League record is held by the Houston Astros, who have appeared in the ALCS in six straight seasons from 2017 to 2022 that has resulted in four pennants and two world titles.
-They are the only team to appear in an LCS in six straight completed seasons, as the 90s Braves did not compete in the 1994 NLCS due to the season not being completed.
+The Braves appeared in every LCS held from 1991 to 1999, which is eight in a row, winning five league pennants and one World Series championship during that time.
+The American League record is held by the Houston Astros, who have appeared in the ALCS in seven straight seasons from 2017 to 2023 that has resulted in four pennants and two world titles.
+They are the only team to appear in an LCS in seven straight completed seasons, as the 90s Braves did not compete in the 1994 NLCS due to the season not being completed.
 Incidentally, the LCS was the only round preceding the World Series until 1995, when the Division Series was created; the Wild Card Series has acted as the first round for most of the playoff teams on a regular basis since 2022.

 The Oakland Athletics in their "Swingin' A's" era previously held the AL record with five appearances in a row, which saw them win three world titles.
 The Yankees and Cardinals have each achieved an LCS appearance streak of four in a row.
 Three LCS appearances in a row have been achieved an additional thirteen times, and back-to-back LCS appearances an additional twenty-two times.

 Three teams (the Orioles, Pirates, and Yankees) achieved multiple LCS appearance streaks in and around the 1970s, each adding up to five appearances in six years.

 The LCS began in 1969.
 Before that, the two regular season champions were awarded the pennants and went directly to the World Series.